Researchers identify biological roles for fragile X protein

 FMRP is an RNA-binding protein, and cell-culture experiments have found that its presence curbs the translation of RNA into protein2.
-Bolstering this observation, mice that lack FMRP have excessive amounts of protein in their synapses, the junctions between neurons.
+Bolstering this observation, mice that lack FMRP have excessive amounts of protein in their synapses.
 The mutant mice also have abnormally long and dense dendritic spines — neuronal projections that receive signals from other cells — suggesting that FMRP aids in synaptic pruning, a crucial part of learning.

 The new studies suggest that FMRP acts as a kind of switch to repress translation of RNA into protein as the RNA is shuttled out of the nucleus, and reactivate translation once the RNA reaches its synaptic target.